darrenl5941/sep10-freedom-project/blog/entry06.md

 * add images - 5/2
     *I took the images I save as well as new ones and then imported it into Github and then put the _inline links_ to them inside the webpage
 * add colors - 5/3
-    * I put ion backgrounds for the colors and different sections to make my website look nicer
+    * I put in backgrounds for the colors and different sections to make my website look nicer
 * add basic interactions with jQuery - 5/3
     * I used what I learned from jQuery to add things such as swapping sections by clicking

+### Challenges

+#### Challenge 1

+One challenge that I had while making by website was

 [Previous](entry05.md) | [Next](entry07.md)